hoya012/hoya012/README.md

 ### 🔭 Career
 - Received the B.S. degrees, in Electrical and Computer Engineering from Seoul National University, Seoul, Korea, in 2016.
 - Received the M.S. degrees, in Electrical and Computer Engineering from Seoul National University, Seoul, Korea, in 2018.
-- Joined the SUALAB. ,Seoul, Korea, as a **Machine Learning Research Engineer**, in 2018.
+- Joined the SUALAB. ,Seoul, Korea, as a **Deep Learning Research Engineer**, in 2018.
 - SUALAB was acquired by Cognex in 2019.10.
 So, I am currently working at Cognex.

 ### 🌱 Interest